VitaliySaburdo/todo-app/README-template.md

 Users should be able to:

-- View the optimal layout for the app depending on their device's screen size
-- See hover states for all interactive elements on the page
+- See all countries from the API on the homepage
-- Add new todos to the list
-- Mark todos as complete
-- Delete todos from the list
+- Search for a country using an `input` field
-- Filter by all/active/complete todos
+- Filter countries by region
-- Clear all completed todos
+- Click on a country to see more detailed information on a separate page
+- Click through to the border countries on the detail page
-- Toggle light and dark mode
+- Toggle the color scheme between light and dark mode *(optional)*
-- **Bonus**: Drag and drop to reorder items on the list

 ### Screenshot